corpbob/OpenShiftHowToGuides/exercises/06_configure_cicd.md

     type: ClusterIP
 ```
 > The yaml above was generated using the command:
-> oc export pvc,is,secret,dc,svc --as-template=uat > uat.yml
+> oc get -o yaml --export pvc,is,secret,dc,svc > uat.yml
-> and removing the sections like status, creationTimestamp, runtime annotations, generation, and those objects we don't want to create like jenkins related objects
+> and adding template headers and removing the sections like status, creationTimestamp, runtime annotations, generation, and those objects we don't want to create like jenkins related objects

 - Ensure you are in the uat project by checking the output of the command below: